 - Applicants, who are admitted to ETSU as a freshman with a high school GPA of 3.5 or above, ACT cumulative score of 29 or above, and maintain an ETSU overall GPA of 3.2 or higher, will be guaranteed admission to the nursing major.
 Students must complete the College of Nursing application process and meet all other established admissions criteria.

 All students admitted to the nursing major must earn a minimum grade of “C” (2.0) in each required theory and/or clinical nursing course.
 Grades of C- and below indicates a nursing course failure.
-Students in the BSN accelerated 2nd degree program who fail a course will be moved to the traditional program pending space availability (see number 3).

 - Students must achieve an overall average of 75% on all exams (content and final) within a didactic course to pass the course.
 Points for course assignments other than exams (i.e., quizzes, class assignments, group work) are not calculated into the course grade until the 75% benchmark on exams is attained.
 Once the 75% benchmark is reached, any additional points earned by the student will be applied to calculate the final course grade.
 If a student fails to achieve an overall exam average of 75%, the student will receive the letter grade equivalent to the average of the exam scores and be required to repeat the course.